Ryan-321/recipeBox2/readme.md

 # Approach:

-  I really wanted to experiment with a Full-Stack app in Node enviroment using Express.
+  I really wanted to experiment with a Full-Stack app in Node environment using Express.

 # Unsolved Issues:

-* I would like to add a service so a user could upload there image and save it a Database.
+* I would like to add a service so a user could upload images and instead of using a URL.